square/intro-to-d3/z01-web-standards.md

 ### HTML

 HTML (HyperText Markup Language) is a text format that most web pages are written in.
-It's loosely related to the XML family, but much less strict (for example some tags such as `<br>` don't need matching closing tags.
+It's loosely related to XML, but much less strict (for example some tags such as `<br>` don't need matching closing tags.

 There are a standard set of HTML tags with standard meanings, `<h1>`, `<h2>`